valohai/docs/source/topic-guides/core-concepts/deployments.rst

 Deployment Endpoint
 --------------------

-An endpoint is a Docker container running a HTTP server in an auto-scaling Kubernetes cluster.
+**A deployment endpoint** is one or more Docker containers running HTTP servers in an auto-scaling Kubernetes cluster.

 You can have multiple endpoints per deployment version because a single project can have various inference needs for different contexts.

-Authentication can be added in various ways but the easiest is to use HTTP Basic Auth.
+Authentication can be added in various ways but the most common approaches are 1) to use HTTP Basic Auth or 2) restricting the access on the load balancer that is in front of the cluster.

 You define endpoints in the `valohai.yaml`: